benhoyt/benhoyt.github.com/writings/updating-gifty-with-ai.md

 layout: default
 title: "Updating a side project with AI in 275 commits"
 permalink: /writings/updating-gifty-with-ai/
-description: "I used Claude Opus 5 to make a big update to my GiftyWeddings.com website, taking it from a gift registry to a full website builder in 275 commits."
+description: "I used an AI agent to make a big update to my GiftyWeddings.com website, taking it from a gift registry to a full website builder in 275 commits."
 ---
 <h1>{{ page.title }}</h1>
 <p class="subtitle">August 2026</p>

-Recently my employer [Canonical](https://canonical.com/) had its mid-year break, where everyone gets two weeks off at roughly the same time.
-As a manager, I'd been using AI tools mostly for code review and technical design, rather than coding proper, and I wanted to change that.
+Recently [my employer](https://canonical.com/) had its mid-year break, where everyone gets two weeks off at roughly the same time.
+As a manager, I'd been using AI tools mostly for code review and technical exploration, rather than coding proper, and I wanted to change that.

-So I spent my time off hacking on [Gifty Weddings](https://giftyweddings.com/), my side project.
+So I spent my time off hacking on my side project, [Gifty Weddings](https://giftyweddings.com/).
 I'd previously moved it to a [Go backend in 2016](https://benhoyt.com/writings/gifty/) and an [Elm frontend in 2019](https://benhoyt.com/writings/learning-elm/).
 But now I had two goals:

 1. Upgrade it from just a wedding gift registry to a wedding website builder.
 2. Learn how to write high-quality code with AI tools.